Islandora/documentation/docs/technical-documentation/migration.md

 * fcrepo4 will create a new createDate and lastModifiedDate, we will need to have a stragtegy for presevering the original createdDate and lastModifiedDate since this are not alterable.
 * Do we have a use for or need to migrate State?
 * Discuss fcrepo4 versioning
+* Discuss whether or not we need:
+  * Format URI
+  * Alternate IDs
+  * Access URL

 ## Diagram